 What Is an Analogy? (with Examples)

-An analogy is the comparison of two similar ideas in order to explain one.
+An analogy is used to compare two ideas in order to explain one (usually the first one).

 - She is as solid as a rock.